Quantcast

 Read More »

-Contracts worth more than $3 million in goods and services were approved by the Township Council in June.
-The Council authorized contracts totaling $913,281.60 at the June 14 meeting, and $2,274,154.55 at the June 28 meeting.
+Contracts totaling more than $40,000 for new carpeting in the Council Chamber, the Court and Police Department were awarded December 13 by the Township Council.
+Both contracts went to The Gillespie Group of Dayton.
 Don’t Miss Out!
 No other media outlet covering Franklin Township brings you the depth of information presented by the Franklin Reporter & Advocate.
-Period. …
+Period.
+We are …

 Read More »